 Maine also prohibits possession of a firearm by anyone who has been:

 - Committed involuntarily to a hospital pursuant to an order of the District Court after a hearing because the person was found to present “a likelihood of serious harm,” as defined under Maine law;

 - Found not criminally responsible by reason of insanity with respect to a criminal charge; or

 - Found not competent to stand trial with respect to a criminal charge.4

-Maine enacted a law in 2015 that incorporates the federal prohibitions against firearm possession by any person who:
+Maine law also incorporates the federal prohibitions against firearm possession by any person who:

 - Is a fugitive from justice;

 - Is an unlawful user of or is addicted to any controlled substance;